 First. move the head back over the spine by strengthening the deep cervical flexors in the front of the neck

 Next, ppen the connective tissue and muscles of the chest wall with targeted compression and stretches of the pec minor, intercostals and abdominal muscles.

 Finally, strengthen the depressors of the shoulder – the lower traps and serratus anterior

 By doing these three things we begin to achieve:

 - Reduced strain on the upper traps and shoulders

-Reducing strain in these areas relieves pain.
+Of course, reducing strain in these areas relieves pain.
 It is a simple method and it works.
 We continue to use and improve this approach to treating upper back, neck and shoulder pain with great success.
-Everyone is different and many of us have additional challenges and complications, We tailor our treatment plans to the individual, but there are common foundations to this work with everyone.
+However, everyone is different and many of us have additional challenges and complications.
+So, we tailor our treatment plans to the individual, but there are common foundations to this work with everyone.

 Email us at Help@WestSubPainRelief.com or call us at 630 858-0000 to learn more about how you can reduce pain, increase flexibility and gain strength from simple self-care activities.